mesoform/Multi-Cloud-Platform-Foundations/Google/resource-manager/project/README.md

   #parent_folder = <dev-folder-id>   (optional)
 }
 ```
+## Prerequisites
+### Required Services
+The following services must be enabled in the project which the deploying service account comes from:
+* `cloudbilling.googleapis.com`
+* `cloudresourcemanager.googleapis.com`
 ### Required Permissions
 The account used for creating the project will need to have the following roles in the relevant folder/organization:
  * `roles/resourcemanager.projectCreator` for creating projects
  * `roles/resourcemanager.projectDeletor` for deleting projects
+ * `roles/billing.user` for attaching a billing account to a project

 And optionally:
  * `roles/resourcemanager.projectMover` for moving projects
  * `roles/resourcemanager.projectIamAdmin` for managing the projects IAM policy
  * `roles/serviceusage.serviceUsageAdmin` for enabling services in the projects.
   This role can be assigned at the project level if necessary.

 ## Google Project basic configuration